postgrespro/pg_probackup/Documentation.md

 - WAL Mode — the WAL delivery mode.
 Possible values: STREAM and ARCHIVE.
 - TLI — timeline identifiers of current backup and its parent.
 - Time — the time it took to perform the backup.
 - Data — the size of the data files in this backup.
 This value does not include the size of WAL files.
+In case of STREAM backup the total size of backup can be calculated as 'Data' + 'WAL'.
 - WAL — the size of WAL files required to reply by PostgreSQL to reach consistency.
 - Zratio — compression ratio calculated as "uncompressed-bytes" / "data-bytes".
 - Start LSN — WAL log sequence number corresponding to the start of the backup process.
 REDO point for PostgreSQL recovery process to start from.